jxareas/PolyLab/docs/dev/CONTRIBUTING.md

 1. We follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) in our commit messages, e.g.
    `feat(core): improve typing`, which are enforced via `husky`.
 For more information about this step, [follow our guide to Conventional Commits](./COMMIT.adoc).
 2. Make sure you cover all code changes with unit tests
+3. Add your changes to the `CHANGELOG.md` file
-3. When you are ready, create a Pull Request of your fork into original repository
+4. When you are ready, create a Pull Request of your fork into the original repository